Charles Criner, the Heart & Soul of His Lithography Art

 As a widow, she once visited my mother, husband and me here in Houston while on vacation.
 Together we enjoyed visiting the variety of nearby art museums among other sightseeing venues.
 We had a glorious time and had not she died, she had definite plans to return for more vacations down here from Milwaukee, Wisconsin where she resided.

-The reason that I am inserting this personal information into this post about Charles Criner’s art is because I learned a great deal from my aunt on that visit.
+The reason that I am inserting this personal information into this post about Charles Criner’s art is that I learned a great deal from my aunt on that visit.

 My aunt was a volunteer docent at the Milwaukee Art Center which is a beautiful art museum situated on the banks of Lake Michigan.
 When touring the Menil Museum here in Houston, there was a particularly ugly (in my opinion) painting.
 The most grotesque masks were on people’s faces as they were otherwise adorned in beautiful ball costumes while dancing in a most elegant setting.